- Tablets (immediate release): 25 mg, 37.5 mg, 50 mg, 75 mg, 100 mg

 All FDA black box warnings are at the end of this fact sheet.
 Please review before taking this medication.

-What is Effexor and what does it treat?
+What is Venlafaxine and what does it treat?

 Venlafaxine is an antidepressant medication that works in the brain.
 It is approved for the treatment of major depressive disorder (MDD), generalized anxiety disorder (GAD), panic disorder, and social anxiety disorder (social phobia).